ngneat/hotkeys/README.md

 </div
 ```

-> Note: Hotkeys takes care of transforming macOS specific keys to Linux and Windows and vice-versa.
+> Note: Hotkeys takes care of transforming keys from macOS to Linux and Windows and vice-versa.

-The directive exposes an output event `(hotkey)` that relays the keyboard event when the hotkey is triggered.
+The directive exposes an output event `(hotkey)` that relays the keyboard event to the underlaying controller.

-Addionatelly, the directive accepts three more input parameters.
+Additionally, the directive accepts three more input parameters.

 * `hotkeysGroup` - define a group name.
 * `hotkeysDescription` - add a description.
 * `hotkeysOptions` - set more specific options.

-These options are the following properties.
+`hotkeysOptions` accepts a subset of the following object.

 ```ts
 interface Options {